Flexural deformations and collapse of bilayer two-dimensional crystals by interlayer exciton: Linear regime

 The exciton center of mass wave function $\psi(\bm r)$ is determined by the polaron effect, i.e., by the deformation of the layers on large scales, which exceed by far the exciton Bohr radius, and by corresponding variation of the exciton energy.
 We recall that the electron and hole are localized in the respective layers (corresponding envelopes are omitted in Eq.~\eqref{exciton:wf}); thus, the interlayer exciton induced pressure $f(\bm r)$ {in case of sufficiently small displacement, $\zeta(\bm r) \ll L$,} can be recast in the following form

-Physical meaning of Eq.~\eqref{exciton:pressure} is clear: $f(\bm r)$ is the normal component of the Coulomb force attracting the electron and hole, $-\partial V/\partial z$, averaged over the exciton envelope function.
+Physical meaning of Eq.~\eqref{exciton:pressure} is clear: $f(\bm r)$ is the normal component of the Coulomb pressure attracting the electron and hole, related to the $-\partial V/\partial z$ derivative, averaged over the exciton envelope function.
 Making use of Eq.~\eqref{exciton:pressure} we obtain the following exciton-phonon interaction Hamiltonian